britco/stonewall/README.md

 ## fn

 Use this rule to validate data against a custom function.
+The function accepts the arguments (value, field).
+If you return true from the function, the rule passes, otherwise it doesn't.

+Alternatively, you can return a deffered object.
+If the function returns a deffered object, the return status of the deffered object will be used as the passing status of the data.
+So for the above example, if 'user/exists' throws a 200, the rule will pass, but if it throws a 500, it will fail.

 	resource = {
 		'validateUnique': function(value, field) {